Rowletta

 Rowletta is a locality in the Rural Municipality of Marquis No. 191, Saskatchewan, Canada.
-It is located about 5 km west of Highway 643 on Range Road 35, approximately 10 km northwest of the Village of Caronport on the former Grand Trunk Pacific/(Canadian National Railways) Central Butte Subdivision.
+It is located about 5 km west of Highway 643 on Range Road 35 and approximately 10 km northwest of the Village of Caronport on the former Grand Trunk Pacific/(Canadian National Railways) Central Butte Subdivision.
 Rowletta Civic Centre is located to the south of Rowletta at the intersection of Township Road 190 and Range Road 292.